- McCain returns to Arizona to continue recovering from side effects of chemotherapy treatment for glioblastoma

 Glioblastoma can be difficult to treat.
-Average survival for malignant glioblastoma tends to be around 14 months with treatment, according to CNN Chief Medical Correspondent Dr. Sanjay Gupta, a practicing neurosurgeon.
+Average survival for malignant glioblastoma tends to be about 14 months with treatment, according to CNN Chief Medical Correspondent Dr. Sanjay Gupta, a practicing neurosurgeon.

 "Based on this, we're trying to build on that standard of care," he said.